Log Service allows you to configure alerts based on the charts in a dashboard to monitor the service status in real time.

 Query statements in alert rules

-For example, if the query time range is the most recent 15 minutes, the error statement returns the log entries that are collected in the most recent 15 minutes and contain the error keyword.
+For example, you can use the error statement to search for the log entries that contain error in the last 15 minutes.
+A total of 154 log entries are returned.
 Each log entry consists of key-value pairs.
-You can set a trigger condition based on the value of a key.Note During an alert rule evaluation, if a search statement returns more than 100 log entries (for example, 154 log entries are returned), Log Service checks only whether the first 100 log entries meet the trigger condition.
-If one of the 100 log entries meets the trigger condition, Log Service triggers an alert.
+You can set a trigger condition based on the value of a key.Note If the number of returned log entries exceeds 100, only the first 100 log entries are checked.
+If any of the log entries meets the condition, an alert is triggered.

-query statement analyzes the log entries that meet the search condition and returns
+- An analytic statement analyzes the log entries that meet the search condition and

 For example, the * | select sum(case when status='ok' then 1 else 0 end) *1.0/count(1) as ratio statement returns the percentage of the log entries in which the value of the status field is ok.
 If you set the trigger condition of an alert rule to ratio < 0.9, Log Service triggers an alert when the percentage is less than 90%.